 SEO stands for Search Engine Optimization (SEO).
 It is the process of improving a site to rank it higher in search engines.
 A higher ranking in search engines means more traffic and conversions.

 The goal of search engine traffic is to drive organic traffic.
 It does not include paid traffic or PPC optimization.
 Search Engine Marketing is a broader term that covers both SEO and PPC.
 That is both paid and free methods

 Nowadays, if we need a piece of information.
 The first place we look forward to is the search engines.
 It’s the best way to find information in the least possible time.

 It doesn’t matter whether you are selling a product, offering a service or running a blog.
-You want your site ranking on the first page of Google.
+You want your site to rank on the first page of Google.
 That’s why search engine optimization is so important for online entrepreneurs.

 In short and simple words: